Hiring Process - Phase I

 In order to be considered for employment with the Gwinnett County Department of Corrections, applicants must submit an application and background questionnaire to the Gwinnett County Department of Human Resources.
 Applicants who meet employment requirements remain in the hiring process, whereas others are notified in writing of the reason(s) they will not be considered for employment.

-Applicants who pass the written examination are scheduled to attend an orientation session.
 During orientation, applicants receive a background booklet and authorization/consent forms; which must be completed, notarized, and returned by a specified date.
 Returned background booklets are screened and if the information provided does not exclude an applicant from further consideration, he/she is scheduled for the Behavioral Personnel Assessment Device (B-PAD).

 B-Pad Video (Behavioral Personnel Assessment Device)